 (4) Percentage of program instruction at off-campus instructional locations: The percentage of the total instruction required to earn a credential measured in credit hours.
 The Office of University Accreditation should be notified once a program decides to offer 25% or more of a program at an off-campus instructional site.

-The Office of Data, Analytics, and Institutional Research (DAIR) promotes sound analytic and institutional research practices, manages existing data models, provides decision makers and external agencies with official and transactional academic, enrollment, faculty, financial, and student data.
+The Office of Data, Analytics, and Institutional Research (DAIR) promotes sound analytic and institutional research practices, manages existing data models, and provides decision-makers and external agencies with official and transactional academic, enrollment, faculty, financial, and student data.
 The office has four main functional areas and responsibilities.
 These areas are 1) institutional research, 2) data governance, 3) data modeling, and 4) analytic deployment.

 The University of North Texas System is committed to maintaining a comprehensive record and information management program in accordance with all applicable laws, institutional policies, and industry best practices.
-The Institutional Records Management Program is led by the Records Compliance Officer in the Office of University Integrity and Compliance and directs records and information management initiatives for the UNT System, UNT and UNT Dallas.
-For more information see UNT Policy 04.008 Records Management and Retention; or if you have any questions concerning records retention schedules, the disposition process, or historical records, please contact the office.
+The Records Compliance Officer leads the Institutional Records Management Program in the Office of University Integrity and Compliance and directs records and information management initiatives for the UNT System, UNT and UNT Dallas.
+For more information, see UNT Policy 04.008 Records Management and Retention; or if you have any questions concerning records retention schedules, the disposition process, or historical records, don't hesitate to get in touch with the office.

-The Office of Space Management & Planning is the central governing office of all space on campus.
+Space Planning and Management is the central governing office of all space on campus.
 The office is responsible for the management of space through planning, tracking, assignment, auditing, analyses, and reporting of current and future needs based on the strategic and research goals of the institution, while maintaining proper alignment with the Master Plan.

 Every spring, department chairs are required to complete the Space Survey.
 All public higher education institutions in the State must submit an annual facility inventory report to the Texas Higher Education Coordinating Board (THECB).
 If you have any space concerns, please email the office at SMP@unt.edu.

-The Office of the Provost Deadline Calendar is distributed to deans and deans' assistants and includes deadlines that all department chairs should be aware of in order to prepare in advance for nomination requests and recommendations.
-Chairs should contact the Office of the Provost at (940) 565-2550 for additional information.
+The Office of the Provost Deadline Calendar is posted online and distributed to deans and deans’ assistants and includes deadlines that all colleges and department chairs should be aware of in order to prepare in advance for nomination requests and recommendations.
+Deans’ assistants and/or Chairs should contact the Office of the Provost at (940) 565-2550 for additional information.